 SAAC is seeking an energetic Executive Director (“ED”) to lead the organization into its next phase of growth.
 The ED is the full-time professional staff employed by the Board of Directors (“Board”), reporting to the elected President and Executive Board.
 The ED is responsible for day-to-day operations, fundraising, and programs/events as established by the Board pursuant to governing bylaws, policies and procedures, and mission.
 The ED provides leadership and expertise, as well as long-range planning and development in the financial vitality of the Organization; serves as liaison with the Board and with the community; implements the mission of the Organization; engages and manages staff, vendors, and other professionals.
 Although a leadership position, the ED is part of a team that shares in day-to-day administration.
 Duties will evolve as needed, particularly as goals and needs change.
 A nonexclusive list of job functions in one of five areas is below.
 Other duties may be assigned by the Board.

 Please send a letter of interest and resume with at least three professional references (including names, position, addresses, and telephone numbers) to SAAC Search Committee at email@example.com.
 Only the most qualified candidates will be invited to interview.
-Resumes will be reviewed starting June 28.
-Position is open until filled, although an appointment is anticipated by August 1, 2021.
-Compensation and benefits commensurate with experience and based upon comparable organizations (anticipated to be in the $40s)
+Position is open until filled, although an appointment is anticipated by December 31, 2021.
+Compensation and benefits are commensurate with experience and based upon comparable organizations.

 Have a topic?